enormandeau/stacks_workflow/README.md

 #### 2.3.
 Heterozygosity

   - Use `vcftools --het --vcf <INPUT_VCF> --out bad_samples_ID` (use `--gzvcf` for comressed VCF files)
-  - Plot heterozygosity graph with `./00-scripts/utility_scripts/plot_heterozygosity.R`
+  - Plot heterozygosity graph (see steps below)
   - Decide on a threshold and create a file with unwanted samples (one sample name per line)
   - Format data with: